SeattleAaron97/Jekyll_Saunas/_posts/2023-01-29-welcome-to-jekyll.markdown

 We are trying to bring the world of floating saunas to seattle!
 We may not have fjords but we do have cold!
 Come visit us near the houseboats!

+Also if youre reading this blog from a github page that would be sick

 Cheers!